AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 ### Inherent JSON positional alignment

 Parsing the JSON relies upon understanding the inherent positional array alignment in the response.
 Each entry in the `rows` array contains one dimension value.
 For `variables/daterangeday`, one entry is shown per day, in the order of `columns.columnIds`, as specified in the request.
-For example, the Reporting API JSON response example above is already tabular in meaning, by virtue of the `columnIds` array.
-Read across every row, the positional response becomes a simple table of named values:
+For example, the Reporting API JSON response example above is already tabular in meaning, by virtue of its rows and column ordering.
+Taken across all rows, the positional response becomes a simple table of named values:

 ```
  date         | visits  | orders | revenue